 Easy, healthy and full of flavor.
 Low in carbs and fat and high in protein.
 This turkey meatball recipe makes the perfect weeknight dinner!

-These turkey meatballs are so healthy and delicious!
-They’re low in carbs and fat and high in protein.
-They have tons of flavor and make the perfect weeknight dinner.
+These turkey meatballs are so healthy and delicious along with this healthy turkey chili!
+Both ground turkey recipes are low in carbs and fat and high in protein.
+They have tons of flavor and make the perfect weeknight dinner along with this turkey tetrazzini.
 We’re constantly baking them at our house on busy weeknights.

-We love to serve these healthy turkey meatballs with marinara and put them over cooked pasta, spaghetti squash or in a sub sandwich.
+We love to serve these healthy turkey meatballs with marinara and put them over cooked pasta, spaghetti squash or in a sub sandwich or meatball casserole.
 They are popular served with mashed potatoes and gravy as well.
 You can also use a sweet and sour sauce and serve over rice.
 So many different ways to enjoy them!

 Tips for Success

 - Make sure the egg and ground turkey are both cold, it will help the meatballs hold their shape.

 - Be sure to use fresh parsley and cheese, it will help the meatballs stay moist.

 - Use a small cookie scoop to make the meatballs the same size.